 This title has two backgrounds:

-On Billy T Live:
+On Billy T Live

 This was Billy's first show after his heart transplant.
 It was nip and tuck on whether we could make it happen.
-As usual finance was the problem and believe it or not there were many sceptics who believed Billy could not fill the [Aotea Centre] hall.
+As usual finance was the problem, and believe it or not there were many sceptics who believed Billy could not fill the Aotea Centre hall.

-On first bringing Billy T to television:
+On first bringing Billy T James to television

-So much so that when Billy started his comedy routine some alcohol-fueled couples got up to dance, thinking it was a rap number.
-But - and this was the astounding thing - within a couple of minutes Billy had them sitting, listening and laughing, and the untamable were eating out of his hand.
+So much so that when Billy started his comedy routine, some alcohol-fueled couples got up to dance, thinking it was a rap number.
+But — and this was the astounding thing — within a couple of minutes Billy had them sitting, listening and laughing, and the untamable were eating out of his hand.
 I had never seen such a young entertainer do that before with such ease.
-He wasn't a great singer on the night; his jokes were silly and he had a very ordinary choice of songs, but by brilliant timing and sheer dint of personality he took a mainly inebriated crowd to a three encore finish.
+He wasn't a great singer on the night.
+His jokes were silly and he had a very ordinary choice of songs, but by brilliant timing and sheer dint of personality he took a mainly inebriated crowd to a three encore finish.

 Plus, to cast any unknown (whether beige or pink) — no matter how talented — into a position of carrying a comedy/entertainment show is "death by the first commercial break".

 I had numerous meetings with Billy, trying to find his meter.
 One thing did become apparent: his ability to mimic anyone's accent.
-He had my bizarre Indian/British/Antipodean accent within one phone call, although I must admit that for the next 12 years of friendship he had the decency to do it behind my back.
+He had my bizarre Indian/British/Antipodean accent down within one phone call, although I must admit that for the next 12 years of our friendship he had the decency to do it behind my back.

 Discussing the idea of Radio Times with Billy, I realised that this was the perfect strategy to launch his talent.
-The idea was to get him to MC a variety show as someone who was the exact opposite to himself, surrounded by a strong cast, and push the comedy angle so that by the end of the second year the audience would be desperate for a Billy T James comedy series.
+The idea was to get him to MC a variety show as someone who was the exact opposite of himself, surrounded by a strong cast, and push the comedy angle so that by the end of the second year the audience would be desperate for a Billy T James comedy series.
 Billy thought I was "barmy".
 But as he said, "a gig's a gig".

-Normally show business strategies fall arse over tit in the first flush, but this one, due to Billy's extraordinary talents, worked.
+Normally show business strategies fall arse over tit in the first flush; but this one, due to Billy's extraordinary talents, worked.

 Log in